scrabbletank/farhome-rules/rulesdoc.md

 Empower a group of creatures with righteous fury.
 Target up to 5 creatures in range, adding a Terrible die for each creature targeted.
 On success the targeted creatures have expertise with all weapons and deal an extra wound die in holy damage with every attack.

-Add a proficiency die for every level above 5th.
+Add an enhanced die for every level above 5th.

 ___
 #### Judgement